 Dog Bed or Sleeping Bag

-Scooch over and make some room in your tent for your dog's sleeping bag.
-Your dog will need a dog bed or dog sleeping bag for comfort at the campsite, and if she’s used to being inside, she’ll probably need a blanket for warmth, too.
-Make sure both are machine-washable and made of durable material.
+Scooch over and make room for your dog's sleeping bag in your tent.
+Your dog will need a dog bed or dog sleeping bag for comfort at the campsite, and if she's used to being inside, she'll probably need a blanket for warmth, too.
+Make sure both are machine-washable and made of durable material for a successful camping outing.

 Tie-Outs for Dogs